-Principal Investigators shall submit an interim report halfway through the duration of their projects, and a final report at the project's conclusion.
-Project activities should be finished by 30 September 2024.
-Normally, projects would not be expected to last more than two years.
+Project leaders shall submit an interim report halfway through the duration of their projects, and a final report at the project's conclusion.
+Project activities must be finished by 31 August 2024.

-Whilst research visits and translation work are also permitted as project activities, applicants should note that the IRC is also running separate competitions for research fellowships and major translation projects, details of which are available at the project website <www.cee.ianramseycentre.info>.
+Whilst research visits and translation work are permitted as project activities, applicants should note that the IRC also runs separate competitions for research fellowships and major translation projects, details of which are available here.
 It is likely that project proposals that centre on a research visit or translation work will be more appropriate to the competitions dedicated to those purposes.